julien6387/supvisors/docs/dashboard.rst

     Common Menu

-Generally, clicking on the 'Supvisors' title brings the `Main page`_ back.
+Clicking on the 'Supvisors' title brings the `Main page`_ back.

-There is an exception when conflicts are detected.
-In this case, a red light is blinking next to the |Supvisors| logo and clicking on it displays the `Conciliation page`_.

 The version of |Supvisors| is displayed underneath.